NIcolasp14/GML/README.md

 A gene regulatory network is a collection of molecular regulators that interact with each other and with other substances in the cell to govern the gene expression levels of mRNA and proteins which, in turn, determine the function of the cell.

 Molecules

+#### Networks
+Networks are complex.
+ Arbitrary size and complex topological structure (i.e., no spatial locality like grids)
+ No fixed node ordering or reference point
+ Often dynamic and have multimodal features